 During the trial process, the accused's legal fees are paid by the SCSL, and now the RSCSL, if the accused has no money to pay for the fees himself.
 Once the accused has been convicted, however, he no longer has an automatic right to free legal assistance.
-The Principal Defender and defence staff will provide legal representation to a convict for free if this is ordered by the Court, unless the matter involves a review of his conviction.
+The Principal Defender and defence staff will provide legal representation to a convict for free unless the RSCSL orders the contribution to be made.
 The convict may otherwise pay for his own lawyer or seek the assistance of a pro bono (free) lawyer.